Freight Shipping from Las Vegas to Jacksonville

 How much does it cost to ship freight from Las Vegas to Jacksonville?

-Full truckload (FTL) rates from Las Vegas, NV to Jacksonville, FL currently range from $5,495-$6,773 for a standard dry van load over the 2,556-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Jacksonville, FL currently range $5,495-$6,773 (roughly $2.16-$2.65 per mile over 2,556 miles).
 LTL shipments typically cost $1,606-$2,573 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Jacksonville?